 The next tip for how to edit an essay I have for you is to print out your drafts to edit.

-Reading on a screen is very, very different to reading on paper.
+Reading on a screen is very, very different from reading on paper.

 Reading your work on printed paper is like reading it for the first time.

 Reading your work on paper is almost like reading someone else’s writing.
-It will help you see where you sentence structure sucks and how to improve your paragraph structure.
+It will help you see where your sentence structure sucks and how to improve your paragraph structure.

 I recommend that you print your draft and use a pen to make edits to your work.
 Some things you should do while editing on paper include:

 - Rule out sentences that are useless and won’t earn you marks;